JustintheBox/TicTacToe/README.md

 - User Inputted Names
 - 3x3 grid with images
 - Start button, main menu button, and reset game button.
+- Label to show whose turn it is
 - Checks for diagonals, rows, and columns to determine a winner.
 - Checks for Tie
+- Alert Dialog to annouce the results of the game

 ![image](https://user-images.githubusercontent.com/83481452/233810133-42993cf5-eef6-4b7e-86f0-2e456512dc5c.png)